juji-io/datalevin/README.md

 [this](https://github.com/juji-io/datalevin/blob/master/doc/upgrade.md) for
 information regarding upgrading your existing database from older versions.

+## :earth_americas: Roadmap

+These are the tentative goals that we try to reach as soon as we can.
+We may adjust the priorities based on feedback.

+* 0.4.0 ~~Native image and native command line tool.~~ [Done 2021/02/27]
+* 0.5.0 ~~Native networked server mode with access control.~~ [Done 2021/09/06]
+* 0.6.0 As a search engine: fuzzy fulltext search across multiple attributes.
+* 0.7.0 A new Datalog query engine with improved performance.
+* 0.8.0 Composite tuples and persisted transaction functions.
+* 1.0.0 Fit for business in most use cases.
+* 1.1.0 Option to store data in compressed form.
+* 2.0.0 Fully automatic schema migration on write.
+* 3.0.0 As a product rule engine: implementing Rete/UL algorithm.
+* 4.0.0 As a graph database: implementing [loom](https://github.com/aysylu/loom) graph protocols.
+* 5.0.0 Distributed mode with raft based replication.

 ## :rocket: Status

 Both Datascript and LMDB are mature and stable libraries.
 Building on top of